zio/zio/docs/overview/running_effects.md

 ## Error Reporting

-In the `RuntimeConfig` that is a part of every runtime, there is an error reporter that will be called by ZIO to report every unhandled error.
-It is a good idea to supply your own error reporter, which can log unhandled errors to a file.
+In the `RuntimeConfig` that is a part of every runtime, there is an error reporter that is called by ZIO to report every unhandled error.
+It is a good idea to supply your own error reporter that can log unhandled errors to a file.

-The default unhandled error reporter merely logs the error to standard error.
+The default unhandled error reporter merely logs the error to standard error (`stderr`).

 ## Next Steps

-If you are comfortable with running effects, then congratulations!

-You are now ready to dive into other sections on the ZIO website, covering data types, use cases, and interop with other systems.
+If you are comfortable with running effects, congratulations!
+You are now ready to dive into other sections on the ZIO website covering data types, use cases, and interop with other systems.

 Refer to the Scaladoc for detailed documentation on all the core ZIO types and methods.